ccarlfjord/chrubuntu-falco-script/README.md

 Automatic script to fix annoyances when reinstalling an Ubuntu based distribution on a HP Chromebook 14 "Falco"

-Can probably be used on a live-cd

 ### What does this script do?

 * Fixes sleep
+* Fixes keybinds after my own preferences
 * (Not Yet) Fixes touchpad after my own preferences
-* Fixes keybinds after my own preferences

 ### Fix touchpad
   In /usr/share/X11/xorg.conf.d/50-synaptics.conf under: